Communication and Journalism - CMJN

 CMJN 2100/2103 CONCEPTS IN COMMUNICATIONS AND JOURNALISM (3) LEC.
 2. LAB.
 1. Introduction to the basic principles of various communication forms, the dominant communication theories, and communication industries.
 May count either CMJN 2100 or CMJN 2103.

 CMJN 2910 COMMUNICATION AND JOURNALISM PRACTICUM (1-3) PRA.
+SU.
 Departmental Approval.
 Practical experiences in potential career fields gained while working in professional settings.
 One to three hours variable credit.
 Course may be repeated for a maximum of 3 credit hours.

 CMJN 3110 SPORTS MEDIA RELATIONS (3) LEC.
 3. Focuses on the major concepts and theories of the management sports media relations.
 Will include discussion of issues, philosophies and cases.
 May count either sections CMJN 3110 or MDIA 4350.